nicktran6997/quiz-taker/README.md

 On an architectural level, if I didnt have to create a backend per the instructions, I would simply make an app on the frontend and import the manual data I created myself as a JSON (reason is because majority of the logic is on the frontend and my implementation of the backend just creates the data for the frontend to import).
 However, if I had to make a more involved system which would have other models such as Users and History, then the current system I made with the backend would be of much more significant use.

 I think the most difficult part of the project was deployment as I had to transition from SQLite to Postgresql per heroku's limitations.
 Concurrently I had to deal with some file management issues as I originally had the package.json file within frontend but that proved to be a bigger hassle so I moved it into the root as well.
-I also couldn't get the project to run without debug=True currently but I think with a little more time I could fix that issue.
-To ammend these issues, I just need a bit more practice in deploying projects and using cloud services as a whole.
+I also couldn't get the project to run without debug=True currently but I think with a little more time I could fix that issue (might be able to soon as I get a handle of what to do with static files on heroku).
+To amend these issues, I'll crank out a bit more practice in deploying projects and using cloud services as a whole.

 I wanted to make an implementation that would require frameworks and design patterns closer to real life large scaled projects, but I have to take into account development efficiency just so I can deploy in a timely manner which results in the compromises discussed in this README.
 I hope this was interesting for whoever reading this can see into my thought patterns and design choices.